OctopusDeploy/docs/docs/getting-started/best-practices/variables.md

 ## Variable Naming

 It is possible for a name collision to occur.
 A common example is when a project and a library variable set have the same variable name scoped to the same environment.
-When a name collision occurs, Octopus Deploy will do its best to pick the ["right one" using an algorithm](//docs/projects/variables/index.md#Scopingvariables-Scopespecificity).
-But sometimes the variables
+When a name collision occurs, Octopus Deploy will do its best to pick the ["right one" using an algorithm](/docs/projects/variables/index.md#Scopingvariables-Scopespecificity).
+But sometimes the variables are scoped equally.
+If this occurs, Octopus will choose project-defined variables ahead of library-defined ones.

 However, the recommendation is to avoid name collisions in the first place by following these naming standards.